Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Correspondence between FQT and standard quantum theory

-For any new theory there should exist a correspondence principle that at some conditions this theory and standard well tested one should give close predictions.
-Well known examples are that classical nonrelativistic theory can be treated as a special case of relativistic theory in the formal limit $c\to\infty$ and a special case of quantum mechanics in the formal limit $\hbar\to 0$.
+For any new theory there should exist a correspondence principle that at some conditions this theory and standard well tested one give close predictions.
+Known examples are that classical nonrelativistic theory can be treated as a special case of relativistic theory in the formal limit $c\to\infty$ and a special case of quantum mechanics in the formal limit $\hbar\to 0$.
 Analogously, Poincare invariant theory is a special case of dS or AdS invariant theories in the formal limit $R\to\infty$.
-We treat standard quantum theory as a special case of GFQT in the formal limit $p\to\infty$.
-Therefore a question arises which formulation of standard theory is most suitable for its generalization to GFQT.
+We treat standard quantum theory as a special case of FQT in the formal limit $p\to\infty$.
+Therefore a question arises which formulation of standard theory is most suitable for its generalization to FQT.

-A well-known historical fact is that quantum mechanics has been originally proposed by Heisenberg and Schroedinger in two forms which seemed fully incompatible with each other.
-While in the Heisenberg operator (matrix) formulation quantum states are described by infinite columns and operators --- by infinite matrices, in the Schroedinger wave formulations the states are described by functions and operators --- by differential operators.
-It has been shown later by Born, von Neumann and others that the both formulations are mathematically equivalent.
+A known historical fact is that quantum mechanics has been originally proposed by Heisenberg and Schr\"{o}dinger in two forms which seemed fully incompatible with each other.
+While in the Heisenberg operator (matrix) formulation quantum states are described by infinite columns and operators --- by infinite matrices, in the Schr\"{o}dinger wave formulations the states are described by functions and operators --- by differential operators.
+It has been shown later by Born, von Neumann, Dirac and others that the both formulations are mathematically equivalent.
 In addition, the path integral approach has been developed.

-In the spirit of the wave or path integral approach one might try to replace classical spacetime by a finite lattice which may even not be a field.
-In that case the problem arises what the natural "quantum of spacetime" is and some of physical quantities should necessarily have the field structure.
-However, as argued in Sect. \ref{ST}, fundamental physical theory should not be based on spacetime.
+In the spirit of the wave or path integral approach one might try to replace classical space-time by a finite lattice which may even not be a field.
+In that case the problem arises what the natural quantum of space-time is and some of physical quantities should necessarily have the field structure.
+A detailed discussion of this approach can be found in Ref. \cite{Coish} and references therein.
+However, as argued in Sect. \ref{ST}, fundamental physical theory should not be based on space-time.

+An approach for constructing a quantum theory over a Galois field similar to that proposed in our Refs. \cite{lev4,lev3} and subsequent publications has been discussed in Ref. \cite{Chang} and references therein.

+In the literature there have been discussed approaches where quantum theory is based on quaternions or $p$-adic fields (see e.g. Ref. \cite{Adler} and references therein).
+In the cellular automation interpretation of quantum mechanics proposed by 't Hooft (see ref. \cite{tHooft} and references therein) the observables can be only integers and the evolution of states with such observables is described by standard mathematics.
+In those approaches infinities still exist and so a problem remains whether or not it is possible to construct quantum theory without divergences.